TonceaAlin/week-consulting/README.md

 Small web-application to show the number of the week in the current academic year

-It is deployed on week.consulting using heroku
+It is deployed on http://www.week.consulting/ using heroku

 Minimalist design